zmievsa/cadwyn/docs/theory.md

 This approach versions business logic and representation layers while leaving data layer the same.
 You still have to duplicate all of your business logic but now your clients will be able to migrate between versions easily and you will be able to share some of the code between versions, thus lowering the amount of things you would need to duplicate.

 The problem with this method is that any refactoring will most likely have to happen in all versions at once.
 Any changes in the libraries they depend on will also require a change in all versions.
-When the number of versions starts to rise (3-5), this becomes a significant problem for the performance and morale of API maintainers.
+When the number of versions starts to rise (>2), this becomes a significant problem for the performance and morale of API maintainers.

+This is also the approach we have originally started with.
+It is likely the worst one out there due to its fake simplicity and actual complexity.
+In the long run, this approach is one of the hardest to support but most importantly: it's probably the **hardest to migrate from**.

 *Popular in [.NET environment](https://github.com/dotnet/aspnet-api-versioning) and is likely the first choice of any API due to the simplicity of its implementation*